Pick-technical/Docs/service_prices _and_addons_rate.md

 ## Retrieving Service Prices and Addons Rate

 This section describes how to retrieve service prices and rates on Pick through API.
-Please make sure you have an API-key to successfully create a merchant.
-If you haven't receive your API-key for your account through email, you can email us at support@pick.sa.
+Please make sure you have an API key to successfully create a merchant.
+If you haven't receive your API key for your account through email, you can email us at support@pick.sa.

 ### API Access Points